PmeshramPM/terraform-azurerm-avm-res-network-publicipprefix/README.md

 ### <a name="input_ip_version"></a> [ip\_version](#input\_ip\_version)

-Description: IP version, either IPv4 or IPv6
+Description: (Optional) The IP Version to use, `IPv6` or `IPv4`.
+Changing this forces a new resource to be created.
+Default is `IPv4`.

 Type: `string`